-Before we get started, let’s first clarify something about the lake trout.
+Before we get started on lake trout fishing, let’s first clarify something about the fish itself.
 Although the Lake trout (also known as lake char, mackinaw and gray trout) is also a member of the Salmonidae family, it is actually a char rather than a trout.

 The Dolly Varden and Arctic char are its close cousins.
 Lake trout are the largest of the chars and, to give you some perspective on their size potential, consider the massive 102 lbs specimen pulled from the waters of Lake Athabasca in Canada back in 1961.